Skip to main content

 #

-1. Taxable Accounts: Prioritize selling assets with losses or lowest capital gains.
-Consider tax-loss harvesting to offset gains.
+1. Taxable Accounts: Prioritize selling assets with losses or lowest capital gains

-3. Order: Consider trading between accounts if you hold similar assets across multiple account types.
+3. Cross-Account: Consider trading between accounts if you hold similar assets

 Step 4: Minimize Transaction Costs